 On paper, most definitely with all the exciting animals.
 But when the museum gets crowded (weekends, holidays) it’s quite stressful to run after an energetic toddler.
 Our advice is to keep it short and sweet and concentrate on a few favourite sections.

 Is the National History Museum free?

 The main sections are free of charge, but a small donation will go a long way to support the museum.
-Additionally there will be ticketed exhibitions through the year.
+Additionally, there will be ticketed exhibitions throughout the year.

 How can I support the National History Museum?